nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 6. **Portability**
     - **Category:** System Constraints
-    - **Requirement:** The product must support downloading CSV files that can be easily loaded and used on another system.
+    - **Requirement:** The product must support downloading JSON files that can be easily loaded and used on another system.
     - **User Benefit:** Users can seamlessly transfer and access their data across different systems, providing flexibility and ease of use.

 7. **Readable Font Size**